-How CMN Funds Help Ella and Kids Like Her:
+How CMN Funds Help Jack and Kids Like Him:

 St. Louis Children's Camp Independence was developed specifically for children with cerebral palsy and other movement disorders.
 Focusing on adaptive sports, this day camp provides confidence in their athletic abilities and has a lasting impact on the children who attend.
-Thanks to funds from CMN, Camp Independence and other specialty camps show Ella and her peers what they are truly capable of achieving.
+Thanks to funds from CMN, Camp Independence and other specialty camps show Jack and his peers what they are truly capable of achieving.

-How CMN Funds Help Mariah and Kids Like Her:
+How CMN Funds Help Logan and Kids Like Him: